 Clinical Testing and Work Up

-Plasma concentrations of plant sterols (primarily beta-sitosterol and campesterol) and cholesterol should be monitored, and the size, number, and distribution of xanthomas should be monitored at least every six to 12 months.
+Plasma concentrations of plant sterols (primarily sitosterol and campesterol) and cholesterol should be monitored, and the size, number, and distribution of xanthomas should be monitored at least every six to 12 months.

-Platelet count should be monitored for thrombocytopenia, CBC for evidence of hemolytic anemia, and liver enzymes for elevation beginning at the time of diagnosis with the frequency determined by the severity of the clinical and biochemical findings.
+Platelet count should be monitored for thrombocytopenia, complete blood count (CBC) for evidence of hemolytic anemia, spleen for splenomegaly, and liver enzymes for elevation beginning at the time of diagnosis with the frequency determined by the severity of the clinical and biochemical findings.

 Surveillance for atherosclerosis and coronary artery disease is suggested, with the level of monitoring determined by the severity of the clinical and biochemical findings.